skuep/kicad-plugins/README.md

 The following libraries are required: pyclipper, wxPython, matplotlib and numpy (temporarily for visualization)

 You can access the plugin via pcbnew->Tools->External Plugins->Via Fence Generator.
 It opens a dialog that lets you choose some options and where to get the input tracks from (nets, drawing lines).
 It then adds VIAs to your board file.
-However note that *currently*, no DRC check is made, so VIAs might end up on different-net objects, causing problems.
+However note that *currently*, no DRC check is made, so VIAs might end up on different-net objects, causing DRC problems.

 You can also run the plugin standalone by cd'ing into the parent folder (i.e. ~/kicad_plugins/) and run